AngelMunoz/Gist.DependencyManager.Gist/README.md

 ### Quick And Dirty Test

+If this is the first time, run:

-- `dotnet publish -o dist`
+- `dotnet fsi build.fsx`

+after that your project should be within the `dist` directory and can be used as follows

-- `dotnet fsi --compilertool:./dist test.fsx`
+- `dotnet fsi --compilertool:./dist path/to/script.fsx` <- run a script with the dependency manager
+- `dotnet fsi --compilertool:./dist` <- run an fsi session with the dependency manager